open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 <!-- spellchecker-enable -->

 **API-CHANGE NOTE**:

-The `Placement` and `PlacementDecision` API v1alpha1 version will no longer be served in in OCM v0.9.0.
+The `Placement` and `PlacementDecision` API v1alpha1 version will no longer be served in OCM v0.9.0.

 - Migrate manifests and API clients to use the `Placement` and `PlacementDecision` API v1beta1 version, available since OCM v0.7.0.
 - All existing persisted objects are accessible via the new API.
 - Notable changes: